EstevaoAZ/EstevaoAZ/README.md

   <br>
   <h2>About Me</h2>
   <p align="center">
     Outside of coding, I enjoy skateboarding and playing electric guitar.
-I'm always eager to learn something new—whether it’s a programming language or a challenging guitar solo.
+I'm always eager to learn something new, whether it’s a programming language or a challenging guitar solo.
   </p>
 </div>